lea-yamashiro/policy-analysis-registry/reports/06-Lauren-proposition-19.md

 ##### Follow up

-The lead analyst at LAO for Proposition 19 noted that they use ranges as " these effects are subject to several uncertainties which prevent us from providing a single point estimate".
+LAO Policy analyst confirms this report is the most current analysis for Proposition 19.
+The lead analyst at LAO for Proposition 19 noted that they use ranges as "these effects are subject to several uncertainties which prevent us from providing a single point estimate".

 ## Followups

-- Contacted supporting group (California Realtors Association and Yes on Prop 19) and opposing group (Howard Jarvis Taxpayers Association)
+- Contacted supporting group (California Realtors Association and Yes on Prop 19) and opposing group (Howard Jarvis Taxpayers Association) as well as lead policy analyst on Proposition 19 from LAO.
 - Received response from HJTA, Yes on Prop 19, LAO lead analyst for Proposition 19

 <!-- Later